 You must always pay attention to every link you click on and every attachment you open.
 Keep in mind to hover over the links you want to access to make sure they lead where they’re supposed to lead.
-It can also help to have an automated solution guarding your e-mail communication, like our MailSentry E-mail Security.
-MailSentry E-mail Security offers protection against a wide range of cyber threats: phishing, spam, ransomware and malware, malicious attachments and malicious links.
-Email communications are the first entry point into an
+It can also help to have an automated solution guarding your e-mail communication, like our Heimdal™ Email Security.
+Heimdal™ Email Security offers protection against a wide range of cyber threats: phishing, spam, ransomware and malware, malicious attachments, and malicious links.

 In terms of cybersecurity, we think it’s always a good idea to go from the hunted to the hunter and try to proactively search for malware and deal with it before it does any damage.
-We have the perfect solution for this too: our DarkLayer Guard module, present in Thor Foresight and Thor Vigilance, uses machine learning-driven intelligence for flawless threat hunting.
-Antivirus is no longer enough to keep an organization’s systems secure.
+We have the perfect solution for this too: our DarkLayer Guard module, present in Heimdal™ Threat Prevention and Heimdal™ Next-Gen Antivirus & MDM, uses machine learning-driven intelligence for flawless threat hunting.

 Risk Analysis and Penetration Testing